Douglas Kent Hall

 Douglas Kent Hall (December 12, 1938 – March 30, 2008) was an American writer and photographer.
-Hall was a fine art photographer and writer of fiction, poetry, nonfiction, essays, and screenplays.
-His first published photographs were of Jimi Hendrix and Jim Morrison, and his first exhibition of photographs was at the Whitney Museum of American Art.
+His writing mostly focused on fiction, poetry, non-fiction, essays, and screenplays.
+His first published photographs were of Jimi Hendrix and Jim Morrison, and in 1974 his first exhibition was at the Whitney Museum of American Art in New York.

 Hall published twenty-five books, including two with Arnold Schwarzenegger.
-His photographs often cover subjects such as rock and roll musicians, rodeo, cowboys, prison, flamenco, bodybuilders, the U.S.-Mexico border, the American West, New Mexico, New York City, Japan, Brazil, Mexico, Great Britain, Greece, Russia, Native Americans, writers, and artists.
-Hall's artistic output included collaborations with Larry Bell, Bruce Nauman, Terry Allen, and his son Devon Hall.
+His photographs cover subjects such as rock and roll, musicians, rodeo, cowboys, prison, flamenco, bodybuilders, the U.S.-Mexico border, the American West, New Mexico, New York City, Japan, Brazil, Mexico, Great Britain, Greece, Russia, Native Americans, writers, and artists.
+Hall's work also included collaborations with Larry Bell, Bruce Nauman, Terry Allen, and his son Devon Hall.

-In 2008, following Hall's death, solo exhibitions of his photographs hung concurrently at the Harwood Museum of Art, Taos, New Mexico; the Riva Yares Gallery, Santa Fe, New Mexico; and the Roswell Museum and Art Center, Roswell, New Mexico.
+In 2008, at the time of Hall's unexpected death, solo exhibitions of his photographs hung concurrently at the Harwood Museum of Art, Taos, New Mexico; the Riva Yares Gallery, Santa Fe, New Mexico; the University Art Museum, University of New Mexico, Albuquerque, and the Roswell Museum and Art Center, Roswell, New Mexico.

 Early life and education

-Hall was born in Vernal, Utah, to Phyllis Hiatt and Charles William "Peck" Hall.
+Hall was born in Vernal, Utah to Phyllis Hiatt and Charles William "Peck" Hall.
 He was the oldest of two children.
-While Peck Hall was serving in the Navy during World War II, his marriage to Phyllis broke up and the two boys started living with their maternal grandmother, Beulah Perry.
-Hall's elementary and high school years were spent with his grandparents on rural farms in the Vernal area.
-He raised sheep and cows that he exhibited and sold at County Fairs.
-During high school Hall was a rodeo contestant.
+While Peck Hall was serving in the Navy during World War II, his marriage to Phyllis broke up, and the two boys started living with their maternal grandmother, Beulah Perry.
+Hall spent his elementary and high school years on rural farms in the Vernal area with his grandparents.
+He raised sheep and cows that he exhibited and sold at county fairs.
+Hall participated in rodeo contests during his high school years.

-At the age of seventeen, Hall entered Utah State University, Logan, to study creative writing.
+At the age of seventeen, Hall entered Utah State University, Logan to study creative writing.
 He transferred to the University of Utah in Salt Lake City and then to Brigham Young University where he earned his bachelor's degree in English in 1960.
-At BYU Hall started lifelong friendships with Alfred L. Bush and David Stires.
+At BYU Hall, Hall made friends with Alfred L. Bush and David Stires.
 Bush became the Curator of Western Americana at the Firestone Library, Princeton University, and Stires became a publishing executive.
-Hall's undergraduate years included study of the creative process with Brewster Ghiselin, editor of the book The Creative Process.
-Hall met and married Claire Nicholson of Boise, Idaho between his junior and senior years at BYU.
+Hall's undergraduate years included the study of the creative process with Brewster Ghiselin, editor of the book The Creative Process.
+Hall married Claire Nicholson of Boise, Idaho between his junior and senior years at BYU.
 The two remained married for ten years.
 Hall was accepted into the Writer's Workshop at the University of Iowa.
-For three years he worked as special assistant to Paul Engle, director of the program.
-While at the Writer's Workshop Hall befriended, among others, Mark Strand, Galway Kinnell, W. S. Merwin, Robert Bly, and Adrian Mitchell.
+For three years, he worked as a special assistant to Paul Engle, director of the program.
+While at the Writer's Workshop, Hall befriended, among others, Mark Strand, Galway Kinnell, W. S. Merwin, Robert Bly, and Adrian Mitchell.
 Hall wrote and published while at Iowa.